What is a Condo? How to Buy or Invest in a Condominium?

 What is a Condominium?

-A condominium, short for ‘condo’, is a type of privately owned individual residential property with other residents in the same building or complex.
-This residential unit shares common areas such as lobbies, hallways, gyms, elevators, and pools with fellow owners as well.
+A condo, short for “condominium,” is a privately owned residential unit within a building or complex.
+You share common areas such as lobbies, hallways, gyms, elevators, and pools with other residents.

 You own the insides of your residential unit, which includes walls, floors, ceilings, and fixtures.
 Meanwhile, depending on your building and purchase agreement, your condo ownership will also include some appliances or systems like water heaters and boilers.